-- Reduced Energy Demand – Effective insulation means that it takes less heat to make your home comfortable and will reduce heating demand no matter what fuel you use to heat your home.
+- Lower Heating and Cooling Costs – Effective insulation means that it takes less heat to make your home comfortable and will reduce heating demand no matter what fuel you use to heat your home.

 - Increased Year-Round Comfort – Insulation projects typically make rooms warmer in the winter and cooler in the summer.